zhenyuWang/create-develop-framework/README.md

-# Welcome to create-front-end-develop-framework 👋
+# Welcome to create-develop-framework 👋

 Read this in other languages: English | [简体中文](./README.zh-CN.md)

 ## Introduce

-A tool to quickly create scaffolding for front-end development frameworks.
+A tool to quickly create scaffolding for development frameworks.

 ## Feature